GreenteaOS/Greentea/README.md

 **If yours country law disallows use of some parts of the project or has another problem, then *DO NOT* USE OR DISTRIBUTE binary builds or source code.
 Open [issue](https://github.com/GreenteaOS/Greentea/issues) instead!**

-**This project is done by a broad variety of people.
-To discuss legal issues contact [developers directly](https://t.me/greenteaos).**
+This project is done by a broad variety of people.
+To discuss legal issues contact [developers directly](https://t.me/greenteaos).

+:black_flag: We do **not** support piracy, modification of unlicensed copies of Windows, and modifications of Windows that violate it's license agreement.

 ## Trademarks